kingno21/hugo-blog/content/en/post/firestore-nextjs-serverless/index.md

 	})
 ```

-so, as it shows 3 level of relation data will create this big query at firestore, what is it comes 4 level.
+so, as it shows 3 level of relation data will create this big query at firestore, what if it comes 4 level.
 And with atomic design, Component have to remain small and less dependency.

 ## Solution